-A driving license for a car (B) or a motor bike (A) is required to ride mopeds (engine under 50cc, helmet not mandatory and a blue license plate) and scooters (engine over 50cc, mandatory helmet and yellow license plate).
-If you don’t have either of these licenses, you need to get a special moped license, “the AM category” on your driving license.
+A driving licence for a car (B) or a motor bike (A) is required to ride mopeds (engine under 50cc, helmet not mandatory and a blue licence plate) and scooters (engine over 50cc, mandatory helmet and yellow licence plate).
+If you don’t have either of these licences, you need to get a special moped licence, “the AM category” on your driving licence.
 Driving a moped is allowed from 16 years and up.

 There are a number of car sharing schemes in the Netherlands however Greenwheels is the only one operational in the Maastricht Region.
 Greenwheels has a fleet of shared cars parked in accessible locations throughout the Netherlands.
 Members can pick up and return a car whenever it suits, paying per hour and kilometre.
 The cars are maintained and re-fueled by the organisation and there is an option to be an individual member or link it to your NS Zakelijk (business) account.